ahsan-lumida/Dev-Portfolio/README.md

 Build output will be in the `dist/` directory, ready for deployment to Netlify, Vercel, or any static hosting service.

+## 🌐 Deploy (Netlify)

+1. Create a new site on Netlify and connect this repo, or drag-and-drop the `dist/` folder after build.
+2. Build command: `npm run build`
+3. Publish directory: `dist`

+Vite is auto-detected by Netlify and requires no extra configuration.

 ## 📁 Project Structure

 ```